-Welcome to the O’Connor Energy Institute.
-As the founding director of the institute it is my pleasure to lead this new organization as it provides a nexus for all of the excellent research and translation being conducted in energy across Johns Hopkins University.
-More than a nexus the O’Connor Energy Institute will be a catalyst for the universities ambitions to develop and translate sustainable energy technologies, educate future energy leaders, and help create an affordable and equitable green energy future for a more resilient world.
+Welcome to the Ralph O’Connor Sustainable Energy Institute (ROSEI).
+As the founding director, it is my pleasure to lead ROSEI as a central hub for sustainable energy research and translation at Johns Hopkins University.
 While housed in the Whiting School of Engineering, the institute relies on expertise and contributions across the university to achieve its aims.
-Researchers from the Whiting School of Engineering, Krieger School of Arts and Sciences, Applied Physics Laboratory, School of Advanced International Studies, Bloomberg School of Public Health, and Carey Business School are all involved in the institute’s mission.
+Researchers from the Whiting School of Engineering, Krieger School of Arts and Sciences, Applied Physics Laboratory, School of Advanced International Studies, Bloomberg School of Public Health, and Carey Business School are all involved in efforts to live ROSEI’s mission and vision.

-As we look back at the progress of humanity, the role of energy in our development is remarkable.
-In the second industrial revolution the growth of our civilization became tied to the widespread use of energy.
-This reality, and what it enabled, lifted millions out of poverty and was an important thread in doubling human life expectancy.
-Energy is now a fundamental requirement of civilization, but our hunger for energy has led to greenhouse gas emissions which threaten our climate.
+Energy is a fundamental requirement of civilization, but our hunger for energy and reliance on fossil fuels has led to greenhouse gas emissions which threaten our climate.
 Today, we look towards a fourth industrial revolution, where innovation once again explodes, this time to provide clean, renewable and sustainable energy and to propagate these solutions for the healthy development of the world.
 Where better than Johns Hopkins to tackle such a robust challenge!
-I am excited to be a part of this mission and I hope you will join the institute in its efforts.
+I am excited to be a part of this mission and I hope you will join ROSEI in its efforts.

 Benjamin W. Schafer

 Willard and Lillian Hackerman Professor, Civil and Systems Engineering